How can I obtain an application for admission to the undergraduate faculties of Chuo University?

 Yes, there are two international residences:

-International Residence Chuo (IRC) on the Tama Campus and Seiseki International Residence, 6-minute walk from Seiseki Sakuragaoka Station on Keio line.
+International Residence Chuo (IRC) on the Tama Campus and Seiseki International Residence, about 8-minute walk from Seiseki Sakuragaoka Station on the Keio line.
 Undergraduate students, graduate students, international exchange students, and research students enrolled at Chuo can live in the IRC and the Seiseki International Residence (Distance-learning division students and non-degree students are not acceptable).

 International Residence Chuo (IRC)

 IRC accepts applications twice a year (April enrollment and September enrollment) at the International Center.

-Please check the website for April enrollment in November (application period varies depending on the type of entrance examinations) and for September enrollment in June.
-Applications will be conducted online and residents will be decided by screening of documents and an online interview.
+Please check the website for April enrollment in early November and for September enrollment in early June.
+Applications will be conducted online and residents will be decided by screening of documents and an interview (current students only).
 When applications begin, you can apply from the bottom of the application guidelines website.

 Seiseki International Residence